 Depending on the direction of the wind and where you’d like to take your sailboat, you’ll need to consider which point of sail to be in.
-Whether you’re sailing upwind (windward) or downwind (leeward), your sails will either take on the characteristics of an airplane wing or a parachute.
+Whether you’re sailing upwind (windward) or sailing downwind (leeward), your sails will either take on the characteristics of an airplane wing or a parachute.

 So what are the points of sail on a sailboat?
 The points of sail include into the

-Knowing the points of sail on a sailboat is important in terms of being knowledgable about how your sailboat generates wind power while also being able to properly communicate with your crew.
+Knowing the points of sail on a sailboat is important in terms of being knowledgeable about how your sailboat generates wind power while also being able to properly communicate with your crew.

 Points of Sail

-The difference between true wind and apparent wind is that true wind the wind that’s felt by something or someone in one place (like on land) while the apparent wind is the wind felt when on the move (like on a sailboat).
+The difference between true wind and apparent wind is that true wind is the wind that’s felt by something or someone in one place (like on land) while apparent wind is the wind felt when on the move (like on a sailboat).